 top of page

-The water supply to the Site has been restored.
+Merton has turned off the water supply to the Site.
 The Site has a single supply for its stand pipes and tanks, its toilets and the kitchen in the John Gray Centre.

 The intention is to protect the exposed parts of the system from the possible effects of icy weather.
-In practice, this means no water, flushing toilets or kitchen facilities after October until the supply is restored.
+In practice, this means no water, flushing toilets or kitchen facilities during November to February (Winter).

-CPAGA's Management Committee knows that people visiting the Site throughout the year value the availability of flushing toilets.
+The Management Committee of CPAGA knows that people visiting the Site during Winter value the availability of flushing toilets.
 The Committee has explored, through idverde, whether, with the help of volunteers, water can be available during some periods over Winter when the risks from icy weather are remote.
 However, it appears that is not possible unless those volunteers bear themselves all of the financial consequences if ever the system were damaged.

 Featured Posts